masiucd/new-born-rustling/README.md

 ## About <a name = "about"></a>

-New born ruslang, a beginner repo that will go through the very basics in rust such as `[Control Flow](#cf)`, `[Structs](#structs)` `[Methods](#methods)` and so much more.
+New born rustlang, a beginner repo that will go through the very basics in rust such as `[Control Flow](#cf)`, `[Structs](#structs)` `[Methods](#methods)` and so much more.

 Rust is a system level programing language, but it is so much more thane that.
 Me personally that coming from a `Javascript` background, Rust is a game changer, people think that web-assembly and rust will replace `Javascript` but I don't think it is like that.
 I know that Rust together with Javascript will make `Javascript` so much more powerful and only the feature can tell us what it will bring.